Highway-Kebabbery/Job-Scraper/README.md

 * When changes to a given company's "Careers" page are detected, all subsequent executions for that day send a notification to the user's phone to increase visibility.
 * The scraper is periodically scheduled as a cronjob, so the frequency can be easily changed.
 * Note that the application currently only checks for *updates* to company listings, so a listing removal will trigger the "listings updated" notification.
+* Navigates through "Careers" sections with multiple pages using Selenium.

 ### Planned:
 I am currently only targeting smaller companies with a relatively small number of job listings that fit on one webpage.
 The following planned features will allow me to target larger companies which may have a vast number of listings that are unrelated to me and spread across multiple pages requiring the use of, *e.g.*, a "Next" button to navigate through.